Field Trial 101

 - Pointing Breeds These breeds find game birds by the birds’ scent cone, not by actual tracking.
 On locating game, the dog will go on point directing the handler to the location of the bird where it can be flushed into the air.
 These include Pointers, German Shorthaired Pointers, Setters (English, Irish, Gordon, Irish Red and White), Spinone Italiano, Brittanies, Wirehaired Pointing Griffons, and others.

 - Flushing Breeds These breeds find game in the same manner as the Pointing breeds, except after locating the bird, they are sent in to flush the bird for the handler.
 They include Cocker Spaniels, English Springer Spaniels, Clumber Spaniels, and others.

 - Retrieving Breeds These breeds retrieve by marking downed (shot) game and retrieving from multiple distances, both on dry land and from the water.
 The breeds in this group include Golden Retrievers, Chesapeake Retrievers, Nova Scotia Duck Tolling Retrievers, Flat-Coated Retrievers, to name a few.

 How is Westminster Kennel Club connected to the sport of field trialing?

 Westminster was founded in 1875 in an effort to promote the betterment of dogs both for sporting and conformation.
 This is clearly illustrated by the Westminster logo, an image of Sensation, a Pointer, who was imported from England in 1876 to be shown, but also, primarily, to improve the bloodlines of Pointers owned by WKC members.

-WKC now supports the annual AKC Pointing Gun Dog Championship with two perpetual trophies, awarded each year to the winners of both the horseback and walking competitions.
+WKC supports the annual AKC Pointing Gun Dog Championship with two perpetual trophies, awarded each year to the winners of both the horseback and walking competitions.